diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 08/05/22

 Managed to be able to add data to the database through Postman, now left to code the adding feedback form, and subsequently add comments as a user.

+15/05/22

+Managed to build the tablet responsive add feedback form but need to complete the frontend design.
+The backend works, just need to link the page to the backend and the add feedback page will be good to go.